 When the pressure of your water heater is always set to a very high degree.
-This is usually a common reason that kills hot water tanks, and owners do not usually check for this because they do not suspect that this can be a problem.
-High pressures in hot water tanks act as silent killers that slowly and steadily wear it out from the inside all the way out.
+This is usually a common reason that kills water heater tank, and owners do not usually check for this because they do not suspect that this can be a problem.
+High pressures act as silent killers that slowly and steadily wear it out from the inside all the way out.

 Now, the pressure of a hot water tank on its pressure gauge varies, but any pressure above 80 is sure to damage your water heater.
 It can damage its valves, pipes, and the receiving appliances like showers and taps.